Small business owner talking to a loan officer about SBA environmental due diligence requirements

 How to Satisfy SBA Environmental Due Diligence Requirements

 The Small Business Administration (SBA) has several programs to help business owners launch or grow their ventures.
 One of the organization’s best resources is its commercial real estate loan services, as SBA real estate loans offer favorable terms for small business owners.
+For loan officers at banks that work with business owners, it’s essential to help your client meet SBA environmental due diligence requirements.
+Familiarizing yourself with these requirements will enable you to help your client close their deal without delay.

 What Are the SBA Environmental Due Diligence Requirements for Commercial Property?